DesktopGooseUnofficial/ResourceHub/README.md

 ## Deprecated mods 🧓

-**These mods are for v0.21 and v0.2.** They do not use the modding API, instead they directly modify the Goose .exe file.
+**These mods are for v0.21 and v0.2.** They do not use the modding API, instead they directly modify the Goose executable.
+They are also not able to be packed together, so you may only work with one mod at a time.
+We also do ***not*** recommend using older mods due to their directly manipulated nature.
+Consider using mods made with v0.3 or later.

 * [Bobbie’s Modded Desktop Goose v0.2](mods/deprecated/bobbies.md)
 * [NabMouse Mod](mods/deprecated/NabMouse.md)